 The Ontario Curling Council (OCC) and its membership, CurlON and the Northern Ontario Curling Association (NOCA) are committed to the growth and development of competitive athletes with the intent of putting Ontario and Northern Ontario athletes on national and international podiums for years to come.

-The OCC is also working closely with Curling Canada and the Canadian Sport Institute of Ontario (CSIO) to identify athletes who are specifically tracking towards potential Olympic podium performances in the next 2-3 quadrennials, Curling Canada has a clear plan for 2026 targeted athletes and are awaiting a funding decision from Own the Podium.
+The OCC is also working closely with Curling Canada and the Canadian Sport Institute of Ontario (CSIO) to identify athletes who are specifically tracking towards potential Olympic podium performances in the next 2-3 quadrennials, Curling Canada has a clear plan for 2026 targeted athletes.
 The OCC will work in concert with Curling Canada to develop athletes and feed Curling Canada’s National Next Gen Program.

 Already recognized as a National Best Practice, the OCC is continually reflecting on programming to ensure a best in class system.
 Feedback is considered from: